Bogota Nightlife - 20 Best Bars and Nightclubs

 Fantastic club with electronic music (techno, tech-house, deep house, acid jazz, etc) in the main room (600 pax), and Latin beats in the smaller one.
 It is housed in a renovated warehouse which gives the perfect underground vibe.
 They regularly have famous international DJs (Ben UFO, Legowelt, etc).
 Open until 5AM.
 Entrance fee from COP25,000 up to COP50,000.

-A gigantic nightclub, presumedly the largest in Latin America with 13 different rooms and a total capacity of 5000 people.
+A gigantic nightclub, presumably the largest in Latin America with 13 different rooms and a total capacity of 5000 people.
 It is officially a gay club and, as such, you will see male gogo dancers/transexual singers.
 Yet, there are also a lot of straight visitors in the crowd, including tourists.
 You can listen to almost every style of music: Salsa, house, EDM, techno, reggaeton, pop-rock, etc. Cover charge a bit expensive (COP60,000) but it gets you free drinks (open-bar) until 2AM.
 It's best to visit when completely packed (Friday, Saturday, special days like Halloween or Carnival).
-Beware, the hottest girls in Theatron are most-likely dudes.

 Large club with a futuristic design built on 3 floors (techno, electro, house, EDM, Reggaeton).
 Nice terrace on the rooftop.
 Entrance fee around COP30,000.
 Beer at COP20,000.
 Mid-to-upper class crowd.